katherineobioha/SimpleSearch/README.md

 # SimpleSearch

 Assumptions:
--Longest Word has a length of 100
+- Longest Word has a length of 100
--When input is null, assume a NoWordException is thrown with the message "Invalid Input -  Please enter string as input" -An IllegalArgumentException is thrown when input is not a String
+- When input is null, assume a NoWordException is thrown with the message "Invalid Input -  Please enter string as input"
+- An IllegalArgumentException is thrown when input is not a String

 # Instructions
 - Clone repo url